Sankalp2009/turbo-lamp/Eval/Project-flight-search/README.md

  ✅ Flight search works as expected - Search 1 - 1 mark
  ✅ Flight search works as expected - Search 2 -  2 marks
- ✅ Shows No Flights Found when no matches found - 1 mark ✅ Perform multiple searches and dispaly the results in a tabular format - 2 marks ✅ fetch flight data call should work properly with mock data - 2 marks
+ ✅ Shows No Flights Found when no matches found - 1 mark ✅ Perform multiple searches and display the results in a tabular format - 2 marks ✅ fetch flight data call should work properly with mock data - 2 marks
 ```